E. J. Rowland: The Basketball Tournament

+Coaching career

+After the conclusion of his playing career, Rowland returned to Saint Mary's College as an assistant coach in 2024.

 Personal life

 E.J.
 Rowland develops his personal project through his brand GRRR.
 The GRRR brand and apparel line has come to life through E.J., a few close friends and some fellow athletes as a reflection of their inner drive for greatness.
 It has resonated with people across all ages, nationalities, and career paths.